Nicole Borromeo

-Nicole Yance Borromeo (/tl/; born December 9, 2000) is a Filipino model and beauty pageant titleholder who was crowned Binibining Pilipinas International 2022.
-She represented the Philippines at the Miss International 2023 competition in Shibuya, Tokyo, Japan, and finished third runner-up.
+Nicole Yance Borromeo (/tl/; born December 9, 2000) is a Filipino model and beauty pageant titleholder who won Binibining Pilipinas International 2022.
+She represented the Philippines at Miss International 2023, and was the third runner-up.
+She represented Cebu at Miss Universe Philippines 2026 and reached the top seven.

-Early life and education
+Early life and career

 Nicole Yance Borromeo was born on December 9, 2000, in Cebu, Philippines.
 She is a native of Guadalupe, Cebu City.
 Borromeo completed secondary education from Cebu Doctors' University in Mandaue.
 She attended the University of San Carlos for a degree in interior design.